Otoris/vercel-github-oauth-proxy/README.md

 `config.githubOrgName`

 The GitHub org users need to be part of.

+You can add multiple orgs by adding spaces between the GitHub org names.
+Please note the `config.githubOrgAdminToken` referenced below will need to be generated from a user in the multiple GitHub organizations listed here.

+Example: `org1` or for multiple organizations `org1 org2 org3`

 `config.githubClientId`
 `config.githubClientSecret`